 Lucy joined CLPP in fall 2012 and manages the activist conference and student programming.
 She previously was Program Manager at the Barnard Center for Research on Women, where she organized programs bringing together feminist scholars and activists.
 Lucy attended Barnard College and received a BA in Women’s and Gender Studies.
 She is a birth doula and is a volunteer with the Prison Birth Project, as a member of their fundraising events committee.

 Mia oversees the strategic interaction among program activities, fundraising, communications, evaluation and planning work.
 She has primary responsibility for creating and managing CLPP's strategic external relationships and oversight responsibility for all programmatic work.
 Mia previously worked as a staff attorney on a wide range of poverty law and civil rights issues at legal services organizations in Massachusetts and Michigan, engaging in litigation, legislative and administrative advocacy, and community organizing.
-Mia is a graduate of New York University School of Law and serves on the boards of the National Women's Health Network and Third Wave Foundation.
+Mia is a graduate of New York University School of Law and serves on the board of the National Women's Health Network, and the Legacy Council of Third Wave Fund.

 Teresa manages CLPP's database, internal systems, and website technology, and coordinates the administrative activities for CLPP and the Population and Development program to ensure organizational effectiveness and efficiency.
 A graduate of Smith College who majored in the Study of Women and Gender, Teresa received a RRASC grant in 2008 to work at COLAGE in San Francisco, where she created an internal database for the organization's media lending library, screened scholarship applications, and conducted outreach at Bay Area LGBTQ community events and through social media.